Kaisbn/rjv/slides/slide.rst

 Avoid
 ^^^^^

-* Do not mangae your thread by hands
+* Do not manage your threads by hands
 * Useless sleep

 Take a look at